mishra-bhavya/my-first-chatbot/README.md

 # My AI Chatbot

-A monolithic chatbot application powered by Google's Gemini API with a modern web interface.
+A monolithic chatbot application powered by OpenAI's GPT-4o-mini with a modern web interface.

 ## Project Structure